Meeting Rooms and Food Functions

-November is an important month for the SIS Chairs to plan their meetings, independently-produced programs, meals, receptions, and other social events to be held at the Annual Meeting.
+November is an important month for the SIS Chairs to plan their meetings, meals, receptions, and other social events to be held at the Annual Meeting.
 Preliminary Scheduling Forms are distributed to SIS Chairs in November.
-In coordination with the SIS Council Chair, all meetings, programs, and events are to be submitted to AALL to display for viewing on the SIS Meeting Matrix on AALLNET.
+In coordination with the SIS Council Chair, all meetings and events are to be submitted to AALL to display for viewing on the SIS Meeting Matrix on AALLNET.

-In December all Preliminary Scheduling Forms are due to be submitted to headquarters, once the SIS Meeting Matrix is complete.
+In December all Preliminary Scheduling Forms are due to headquarters, once the SIS Meeting Matrix is complete.
 During early January, a list of scheduled events can be viewed on AALLNET to check for accuracy and conflicts.

-In January and early February, the text and registration information for promoting the Annual Meeting is completed.
+In January, the text and registration information for promoting the Annual Meeting is completed.
 All SIS meals and social events that are ticketed should have registration prices determined at that time.

-On May 1, the text for the printed Annual Meeting Conference Program and the Awards and Acknowledgements Brochure (distributed to all registrants) is completed and it includes an acknowledgement of all sponsorships, even those received between December and May, the deadline for the Conference Program.
+On May 1, the copy for the printed Annual Meeting Conference Program and the Awards and Acknowledgements Brochure (distributed to all registrants) is completed and it includes an acknowledgement of all sponsorships, even those received between December and May.

 for displaying materials illustrative of the work of the Association's SISs, chapters, committees and caucuses.
-AALL Headquarters sends a form to each SIS Chair regarding their participation.
+AALL Headquarters sends a table reservation form to each SIS Chair.
 If not returned, no table will be reserved for the SIS.

-All SISs are encouraged to submit items such as brochures, section publications, reports of projects, and posters, etc. for the exhibit.
+All SISs are encouraged to include items such as brochures, section publications, reports of projects, posters, etc. for their exhibits.
 Materials can usually be mailed to the exhibit hall in advance of the conference, or materials can be brought to the hall before the exhibit hall opens.
 Mailing instructions are sent to SIS contacts identified on the table reservation form.
 All materials that are not removed at the close of the exhibit hall (3:00 p.m. on Tuesday) will be discarded.
-The SISs are responsible for staffing their display during the conference.
+The SISs are responsible for staffing their displays during the conference.